mark-glass/comsyl/README.md

 COMSYL makes the coherent mode decomposition of synchrotron radiation emitted by electrons passing through an undulator placed in a storage ring.
 COMSYL permits naturally the statistical analysis and propagation of the cross spectral density along the beamline optics.
 The coherence properties of the X-ray beam at any point of the beamline are completely given in terms of the eigenvalues and coherent modes of the cross spectral density.

+An example of coherent mode decomposition of undulator radiation (U18 1.4m long undulator at resonance 17225 eV)  at the ESRF-EBS calculated with COMSYL is here: https://youtu.be/h24RrJZaQ80

 Reference:
 ----------